Narayan1326/ayurlife/README.md

 ---

-Made AyurLife — Your personalized path to Ayurvedic wellness 🍃
+Made with ❤️ for AyurLife — Your personalized path to Ayurvedic wellness 🍃